apextalos/RTCS/README.md

 ## Hardware Features

+- Power input
+  - Ethernet: if PoE power is present, it can be used to power the device
+  - USB C: standard 5VDC power up to 25W required
 - Power button
   - Press: you can press the power button twice in quick succession to shut down
 - Power LED indicator